Artur Schnabel

 Artur Schnabel (17 April 1882 – 15 August 1951) was an Austrian-born classical pianist, composer and pedagogue.
 Schnabel was known for his intellectual seriousness as a musician, avoiding pure technical bravura.
-Among the 20th century's most respected and important pianists, his playing displayed marked vitality, profundity and spirituality in the Austro-German classics, particularly the works of Beethoven and Schubert.
+Among the 20th century's most respected and important pianists, his playing displayed marked vitality, profundity and spirituality in the Austro-German classics, particularly the works of Beethoven, Schubert and Mozart.

 Music critic Harold C. Schonberg described Schnabel as "the man who invented Beethoven".
-Between 1932 and 1935, he made history by producing the first recording of the complete Beethoven piano sonatas.
-In 2018, the Library of Congress selected this recording to be placed in the National Recording Registry for its historical significance.
+Between 1932 and 1935, he made history by producing the first recordings of the complete Beethoven piano sonatas.
+In 2018, the Library of Congress selected these recordings to be placed in the National Recording Registry for its historical significance.

 Life and work

 Early years

 Born Aaron Schnabel in Lipnik (Kunzendorf) near Bielsko-Biała, Austro-Hungarian Empire (today a part of Poland), he was the youngest of three children born to Isidor Schnabel, a textile merchant, and his wife, Ernestine Taube (née Labin).
 He had two sisters, Clara and Frieda.
 His family was Jewish.

 When the boy was two, Schnabel's parents moved the family to Vienna in 1884 for the benefit of young Schnabel whom his mother recalls as showing a natural gift for music.
 Schnabel began learning the piano at the age of four, when he took a spontaneous interest in his eldest sister Clara's piano lessons.
 At the age of six, he began piano lessons under Professor Hans Schmitt of the Vienna Conservatorium (today the University of Music and Performing Arts, Vienna).
 Three years later he began studying under Theodor Leschetizky.
 The teacher once said to him, "You will never be a pianist; you are a musician."
 He allowed Schnabel to leave Liszt's Hungarian Rhapsodies and concentrate instead on Schubert's sonatas, which had been widely neglected up to that point.